CielP/Automating-system-update/README.md

 ## Things to Update
 We want to update the product with a update pack that can update the product **without Internet**:
 1. For Ubuntu system: perform the security updates, as same as running `unattended-upgrade` on system.
+  (This is a example list of what packages unattended-upgrade would update, this command does not actually update system packages)
   ~~~
   root@15066d60c1f2:/# unattended-upgrade --dry-run -v
   Initial blacklisted packages: